 - They develop a command of the conventions of grammar, spelling and punctuation, and progressively become independent writers.

-Irish is taught in 5th and 6th class.
+Irish is taught from 3rd class onwards.
 At the heart of the Irish curriculum is a communicative, task-based approach to language learning, in which the child learns to use the language as an effective means of communication.
 Children are encouraged to speak the language in activities such as games, tasks, conversations, role-playing and drama.
 The broader Irish curriculum also aims to install in the children Irish cultural awareness and pride.
 Our pupils will attend Irish College in Donegal during either 5th or 6th class.

 Mathematics enables children to think and communicate quantitatively and spatially, solve problems, recognise situations where mathematics can be applied, and use appropriate technology to support such use.
 The Mathematics Curriculum emphasises the development of the child’s estimation skills and problem-solving skills using examples which are relevant to the child’s experience.
 Discussion, hands-on experience with materials, and active learning are encouraged throughout the Primary School, and the importance of the development of mathematical language in communicating ideas is also stressed.